mvelazc0/PurpleSharp/docs/source/using-purplesharp/deployment.rst

 ------

 PurpleSharp can be also used to deploy simulation playbooks on remote endpoints.
 This type of deployment can be used to test the detection and prevention controls on a remote endpoint that may be sitting across the globe.

-The core requirements are to have network connectivity and administrative credentials on the remote host.
+.. note:: PurpleSharp leverages native Windows features like SMB and RPC to deploy remote simulations.
+To work properly, the core requirements are to have network connectivity and administrative credentials on the remote host.

 Below is an example of using the command line to deploy a remote simulation:

 ::

-   C:\> PurpleSharp.exe /rhost win10-1 /ruser psharo /rpwd Passw0rd1 /d hacklabz.com /t T059.001
+   C:\> PurpleSharp.exe /rhost win10-1 /ruser psharp /rpwd Passw0rd1 /d hacklabz.com /t T059.001

 .. raw:: html